12 - References

 The client uploads a “temporary Pigeonhole stream”.

-back-to-back.
-Because a CourierEnvelope is strictly larger than a BACAP
+stream.
+A serialised CourierEnvelope is strictly larger than the

 Step 2